TheDataShed/leeds-digital-festival-app/README.md

 ## Overview

-Plan to create a website, iOS and Android app for Leeds Digital Festival.
+We wanted to create a website, iOS and Android app for Leeds Digital Festival.
-I'll be doing a talk about its creation at the festival.
+This was to support a talk (by https://github.com/jordanfinners) about how it was created and technologies behind its creation at the festival.
-The key points I would like to talk about are:
+The key points for the talk were about:
  - Building on Azure serverless
- - Pricing benefits of serverless
+ - Pricing benefits of serverless technologies
- - A single code base for two apps and a website
+ - A single code base for two apps and a website and the benefits they bring
  - Performance

-We'll be loading the talks from the Wordpress database that backs the Leeds Digital Festival website.
+We'll be loading the talks from the Leeds Digital Festival website.
 It'll be built on Azure, using Blob Storage and Azure Functions.
-Looking at either Azure App Center or Github actions for the build process, potentially manual releases depending on time constrains.
+Github Actions for the build process, with manual releases due to time constrains (Ideally we would automate this in future).

-We want to keep the app really simple, no frills around the edges.
+## UI

-## Tools
+### Tools

 We'll be using [LitElement](https://lit-element.polymer-project.org/) for the UI alongside existing [Material components](https://github.com/material-components/material-components-web-components).